HenrikDK2/spagettoString/readme.md

 ```

 ## Functions
-### strReverse - reverse the string.
+- strReverse - Reverse the string.
-### strSort - Sort string by ascending or descending.
+- strSort - Sort string by ascending or descending.
-### strCompare - Find how many instances of a word exist in a string.
+- strCompare - Find how many instances of a word exist in a string.